ab3llini/expenses/README.md

 # 📈 Expenses

-#### An simple way to monitor how you earn and spend your money.
+#### A simple way to monitor how you earn and spend your money.
 Extensible to any bank.

 <p align="center">